jongio/memealyzer/README.md

    `az login`
 1. Create Azure Resources with Terraform
    1. CD to `iac/terraform`
+   1. Open `variables.tf` and change the `basename` variable from `azsdkdemo1` to something that will be globally unique.
+It will be used as part of Azure resource names, so keep it short, lowercase, and no special characters.
    1. Terraform init: `terraform init`
    1. Terraform plan: `terraform plan --out tf.plan`
    1. Terraform apply: `terraform apply tf.plan`